Zillertal Alps Family Walking Adventure

 Code: GWLFLPrint page

-Located in the heart of the Tyrol, the mountain resort of Mayrhofen is a mecca for outdoor activities and made for families seeking an active holiday.
-Excellent public transport, cable cars and chairlifts enable the whole family to enjoy the high mountain scenery.
-Mayrhofen offers superb Alpine walking in the Austrial Zillertal Alps.
+Located in the heart of the Tyrol, excellent public transport, cable cars and chairlifts enable the whole family to enjoy the high mountain scenery.
+Mayrhofen offers superb Alpine walking in the Austrian Zillertal Alps.

 - Beautiful meadows on the Penkenalp